Nimkea/animated-disco/docs/DEPLOYMENT.md

 2. Confirm these exist:
    - `DATABASE_URL`
    - `SESSION_SECRET`
+   - `MASTER_SEED` (HD wallet mnemonic for generating deposit addresses)
    - `PGDATABASE`, `PGHOST`, `PGPASSWORD`, `PGPORT`, `PGUSER`

 **⚠️ Important:** Secrets in development don't automatically transfer to production.
 You'll need to manually add them to your deployment.

+**🔐 MASTER_SEED Security:**
+- This is a BIP39 mnemonic phrase (12-24 words) used to derive all user deposit addresses
+- **CRITICAL:** Keep this secret secure - it controls all deposit addresses
+- If compromised, all user deposits could be at risk
+- Use a cryptographically secure random generator for production
+- Development seed: "urban base bundle stock sport cruise gadget lemon stick cluster mix squeeze"

+**🔗 Blockchain Configuration:**
+- `RPC_BSC_URL`: BSC blockchain RPC endpoint (e.g., "https://bsc-dataseed.binance.org/")
+- `USDT_BSC_ADDRESS`: USDT contract address on BSC (default: "0x55d398326f99059fF775485246999027B3197955")
+- **Without these, the deposit scanner cannot connect to blockchain**
+- Public RPC endpoints are free but may have rate limits
+- Consider using private RPC services (QuickNode, Ankr) for production reliability

 ### **Step 3: Configure Deployment** ✅ (Already Done)
 Deployment configuration is already set up: